 Before the installation, the iron level in the air-conditioning heating water pipe was 16.6 mg/ℓ.
 The value was so high, it was obvious that a large amount of red rust was developing within the pipes.
 However, the level dropped to 0.46 mg/ℓ in 24 days, way lower than the British water quality regulation for air-conditioning systems set at 1.0 mg/ℓ.
 The water discoloration was also rectified.

 Simultaneously, the level which was 2.8 mg/ℓ in the hot tap water before the installation, was reduced to 0.018 mg/ℓ in 24 days.
 This is significantly lower than the water quality standard regulation for hot tap water set at 0.2 mg/ℓ.
 The water discoloration became crystal clear as well.

-These results indicate that NMR Pipetector demonstrated its red rust prevention effectiveness without a doubt.
+These results indicate that Pipetector demonstrated its red rust prevention effectiveness without a doubt.

 Even though your hotel or hospital is not meant to welcome kings and queens and state guests like Buckingham Palace, you still want to provide your guests and patients with safe and clean water.